kamalrajp/tech-interview-handbook/algorithms/README.md

   - An interval totally consumed within another interval.
   - Duplicate intervals.
 - Do clarify with the interviewer whether `[1, 2]` and `[2, 3]` are considered overlapping intervals as it affects how you will write your equality checks.
-- A common routine for interval questions is to sort the array of intervals by each intervarl's starting value.
+- A common routine for interval questions is to sort the array of intervals by each interval's starting value.
 - Be familiar with writing code to check if two intervals overlap and merging two overlapping intervals:

 ```py